NikolinaTomic/Big-data/README.md

 ```
 **5. Stream processing**

-Stream processing task is divided into 2 seperate files.
+Stream processing is divided into 2 seperate files.
 You need to run them both using following commands.

 First:
 ```sh